 Ketones are produced through a process called ketogenesis when the need to use fatty acids for fuel increases - or when quick sources of glucose become limited.
 As ketone body production increases you enter a state called ketosis.
-But even in ketosis, your are still using some glucose to fuel your brain and regulate blood sugar, it is just used more sparingly and no longer the primary source of fuel for daily energy needs - ketones are!
+But even in ketosis, you are still using some glucose to fuel your brain and regulate blood sugar, it is just used more sparingly and no longer the primary source of fuel for daily energy needs - ketones are!

 Ketones act as a source of quick energy when needed and can also supply your brain with fuel to function when glucose is not present.
 Because this process exists, carbohydrates are not necessarily an essential nutrient for survival.
-And it is possible to live on a no carb diet (11).
+And it is possible to live on a no-carb diet (11).

 However, good luck finding a wide variety of food options with zero carbohydrates.
 Just about every single food that grows in the ground contains carbs – including fruits, veggies, nuts, seeds, grains, etc. and they are also found in dairy.
 These foods also tend to hold the bulk of many essential nutrients your body needs for survival and good health.
 So it’s probably well advised to include some carbs in your diet.
-But how many exactly is still (often passionately) debated.
+But how many exactly are still (often passionately) debated.

-Switching to Ketones for Fuel
+Switching to Ketones

 Every living animal possesses the capability of switching from sugar to ketones for fuel.
 So why don’t our bodies do it all the time?
-In summary, because ketones are not the preferred source of energy by many of the body’s organs ... when carbohydrates are available.
+In summary, ketones are not the preferred source of energy by many of the body’s organs ... when carbohydrates are available.

-For dieting purposes Ketosis can be achieved in 2 ways:
+For dieting purposes, Ketosis can be achieved in 2 ways: